Edward Ballantine: Marriage

 In 1923 he married, as her second husband, Florence Foster Besse, a childhood friend and the daughter of Henrietta Louisa Segee and Lyman W. Besse, who owned an extensive chain of clothing stores in the Northeast known as "The Besse System".
 She was a 1907 Phi Beta Kappa graduate of Wellesley College.
 She had married as her first husband, Kingman Brewster, Sr. They separated in 1923 and were later divorced.
 They were the parents of Kingman Brewster, Jr., who was an educator, diplomat, and president of Yale University.

 Death

-He died on July 2, 1971 at his home at Vineyard Haven, a census-designated place (CDP) in the town of Tisbury on Martha's Vineyard in Dukes County, Massachusetts, United States.
+He died on July 2, 1971, at his home at Vineyard Haven, Massachusetts.